ivan-aleshin/ivan-aleshin/README.md

 I am a data scientist with a passion for solving complex problems using data.
 I have experience in statistical analysis, data modeling, and data visualization.
 I am always looking for new challenges and opportunities to learn and grow.

 📚 Education
-Completed 9 month Yandex Practicum Data Science Program
+Completed Professional retraining program at Yandex Practicum for Data Science
 Master's degree in Engineering Science from Mendeleev University of Chemical Technologies of Russia

 💼 Work Experience